GLOBAL MARKETS-Stocks, dollar trade little changed ahead of Yellen

 By Herbert Lash

-NEW YORK, Feb 10 The dollar and prices in global equity markets were little changed on Monday as investors awaited the first congressional testimony of new Federal Reserve chief Janet Yellen after a weak labor market report for January left investors skittish.
+NEW YORK, Feb 10 Global equity markets and the dollar traded little changed on Monday as investors awaited the first congressional testimony this week of the Federal Reserve's new chair after last week's weak January labor market report left investors skittish.

-The U.S. Labor Department reported on Friday that non-farm payrolls rose by 113,000 last month, well below the consensus forecast of 185,000.
-But investors attributed the disappointing data to inclement weather and bid stocks higher.

-The dollar held steady against major currencies on Monday as traders waited to hear the economic and policy views of Yellen, who is viewed as an architect of the U.S. central bank's current ultra-loose monetary policy.
+The dollar held steady against major currencies as traders waited to hear the economic and policy views of Janet Yellen, the Fed's new chair, who is viewed as an architect of the U.S. central bank's current ultra-loose monetary policy.

 Yellen appears before the Republican-controlled House Financial Services Committee on Tuesday and the Democrat-controlled Senate Banking Committee on Thursday.